qfennessy/text-filter-python-template/README.md

 $ cat input.txt | python myprogram.py
 This will read the input text from input.txt through stdin and write the processed text to stdout.

+You can also read input from a URL by specifying the --url argument:

+Copy code
+python my_program.py --url http://www.example.com/input.txt